-A. The Policy
+B. The Policy

-1 Is this policy mandatory?
+B1 Is this policy mandatory?

-At the initial stage of the implementation of the Carbon Offsetting Encouragement Policy, the purchase of carbon offsets is voluntary.
-Staff members are encouraged to offset their carbon footprint from air travel related to university and personal activities and events by their own means.
+Under the Carbon Offsetting Encouragement Policy, the purchase of carbon offsets is voluntary.
+Staff members are encouraged to offset their carbon footprint from air travel related to university activities and events by their own means (or non-UGC, private funding; details here).

-2 Who should participate in this policy?
+B2 Who should participate in this policy?

-Staff members of CUHK who use air travel related to university and personal activities and events are encouraged to participate.
+Staff members of CUHK who use air travel related to university and events are encouraged to participate.
 Students and guests participating in such activities and events are also welcome to offset their carbon emissions.